 Selected Publications

-Carey, Colleen, Michael Daly and Jing Li.
-"Nothing for Something: Marketing Cancer Drugs to Physicians Increases Prescribing Without Improving Mortality" (ungated).
+Carey, Colleen, Michael Daly and Jing Li (alphabetical authorship).
+"Nothing for Something: Marketing Cancer Drugs to Physicians Increases Prescribing Without Improving Mortality".
 Journal of Public Economics.
-Published online ahead of print (NBER Working Paper 32336).
+242: 105311, 2025.

-Chen, Alice and Jing Li.
+Chen, Alice and Jing Li (alphabetical authorship).
 “Paying for Advance Care Planning in Medicare: Impacts on Care and Spending Near End of Life”.
 Journal of Health Economics.
 98: 102921, 2024.

 Li, Jing, Jonathan Skinner, Kathleen McGarry et al. “Declines in Wealth Among US Older Adults at Risk of Dementia”.
 JAMA Neurology.
 80(11):1250-2, 2023.